-Prior to 2018, the Company also provided short-term incentive payments under the Incentive Award Plan (IAP) to allow performance-based bonuses to certain executives to be fully deductible under Internal Revenue Code (IRC) Section 162(m).
+Prior to 2018, the Company also provided short-term incentive payments under the Incentive Award Plan (IAP) to allow performancebased bonuses to certain executives to be fully deductible under Internal Revenue Code (IRC) Section 162(m).
 The Tax Cut and Jobs Act eliminated the deductibility of excess qualified performance-based compensation under IRC Section 162(m).
-The MICP, under which the 2018 short-term incentives were administered, is the plan that governs annual incentives for the broader executive population and also the plan under which the CFO received short-term incentive awards prior to 2018 and final awards are calculated the same as those under the IAP.
+The MICP, under which the 2020 short-term incentives were administered, is the plan that has historically governed annual incentives for the broader executive population and the plan under which the Chief Financial Officer received short-term incentive awards prior to 2018.
+Final awards under the MICP are calculated the same as awards under the IAP had been calculated.

-2018 Long-Term Incentive Awards
+2020 Long-Term Incentive Awards

 Long-term incentive awards are generally made on an annual basis, or at the time of a special event (such as upon hiring or promotion).
-We typically grant awards on the date of the first Board meeting of a year, or the date of the annual meeting of stockholders.
+We typically grant awards at the February Board meeting each year, or the date of the annual meeting of stockholders.
 We attempt to make awards during periods when we do not have non-public information that could impact our stock price.
-Working with its independent compensation consultant, the Compensation Committee granted long-term incentive awards to the NEOs in early 2018.
-Other than the CEO, each NEO has a long-term incentive target stated as a percentage of base salary.
-The long-term incentive targets are established on an individual basis taking into consideration market practice for each role, and individual impact and performance.
+Working with its independent compensation consultant, the Compensation Committee granted long-term incentive awards to the NEOs in early 2020.
+Each NEO has a long-term incentive target established on an individual basis taking into consideration market practice for each role, and individual impact and performance.

-In 2018, the NEOs received annual long-term incentive awards consisting of PSUs and stock options, which are intended to emphasize the link between pay and performance.
-The target number of PSUs granted was determined by dividing the

-PSU award value by the closing price of Common Stock on the date of grant.
+In 2020, the NEOs received annual long-term incentive awards consisting of PSUs and stock options, which are intended to emphasize the link between pay and performance.
+The target number of PSUs granted was determined by dividing the PSU award value by the closing price of Common Stock on the date of grant.
 The number of stock options granted was determined by dividing the stock option award value by the grant date fair value, utilizing the Binomial lattice option-pricing model.
-For additional details of the assumptions made in the valuation of such awards, see note 14 "Share-Based Compensation" of the financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.
+For additional details of the assumptions made in the valuation of such awards, see note 16 "Share-Based Compensation" of the financial statements in the Company's Annual Report on Form 10-K for the year ended December 31, 2020.

 The Compensation Committee may grant awards above or below target based on individual and Company performance.
-In 2018, the Committee reviewed the Company's performance compared to one-and three-year TSR, revenue and EPS growth of companies in the executive pay peer group (listed below), as well as performance against strategic goals established at the beginning of the year.
-Based on this review, the Compensation Committee determined to grant above-target long-term incentive award values to the NEOs for 2018 due to the Company's strong performance.
-The Compensation Committee intends to perform a similar review annually and may adjust annual long-term incentives above or below target levels as appropriate to support the Company's pay-for-performance philosophy.
+In February 2020, the Compensation Committee reviewed the Company's performance compared to one- and three-year TSR, revenue and EPS growth of companies in the executive pay peer group (listed below), as well as performance against strategic goals established at the beginning of the year.
+Based on this review, the Compensation Committee determined to grant at-target long-term incentive award values to the NEOs for 2020.
+The Compensation Committee intends to perform a similar review annually and may adjust annual longterm incentives above or below target levels as appropriate to support the Company's pay-for-performance philosophy.

-2018 CEO Awards.
-For 2018, the Board granted Mr. Silvernail an award at a value that was greater than his 2017 award based on the same analysis.
-The grant value was determined based on the Compensation Committee's recommendation, which considered Mr. Silvernail's compensation position relative to the market, his outstanding performance in leading the Company, and the Company's strong performance during the prior three-year period.
-The following chart shows the grant value recommended by the Compensation Committee and approved by the Board, and the Summary Compensation Table reported value of Mr. Silvernail's long-term incentive awards for 2017 and 2018.
+2020 CEO Awards.
+For 2020, the Board granted Mr. Silvernail an award based on the Compensation Committee's recommendation, which considered Mr. Silvernail's compensation position relative to the market, his outstanding performance in leading the Company, and the Company's strong performance during the prior three-year period.
+The following chart shows the grant value recommended by the Compensation Committee and approved by the Board, and the Summary Compensation Table reported value of Mr. Silvernail's long-term incentive awards for 2019 and 2020.
 The Summary Compensation Table reported value reflects the grant date fair value determined in accordance with FASB ASC Topic 718.
-Similar to the other NEOs, the Compensation Committee and the Board will consider similar criteria in assessing future awards for Mr. Silvernail to determine whether an upward or downward adjustment is warranted.

-2017 2018
+2019 2020

-Grant Value \$4,400,000 \$5,250,000
+Grant Value \$ 5,475,000 \$ 5,475,000

-Reported Value \$4,930,360 \$6,742,378
+Reported Value \$ 6,575,467 \$ 6,277,937